awsdocs/amazon-efs-user-guide/doc_source/using-aws-transfer-integration.md

 }
 ```

 For more information about creating a file system policy, see [Creating file system policies](create-file-system-policy.md)\.
-For more information about using identity\-based IAM policies to manage access to EFS resources, see [Managing Access to Resources](access-control-overview.md#access-control-manage-access-intro)\.
+For more information about using identity\-based IAM policies to manage access to EFS resources, see [Managing access to resources](access-control-overview.md#access-control-manage-access-intro)\.

 ### Configuring cross\-account access for Transfer Family<a name="efs-cross-acct-access-transfer"></a>